 In this section it is demonstrated how to create a static diagonally repeated LTI uncertainty block.
 To do so, suppose that this uncertainty has the following properties:

-• Uncertainty block consisting of two parametric uncertainties \delta_1 and \delta_2
+- Uncertainty block consisting of two parametric uncertainties and

-• number of repetitions: 2 and 6 times for \delta_1 and \delta_2 respectively
+- number of repetitions: 2 and 6 times for and respectively

-• Input channels of M connecting the uncertainty block: 1,2 for \delta_1 and 3:8 for the \delta_2
+- Input channels of connecting the uncertainty block: for and for the

-• Outputs channels of M connecting the uncertainty block: 1,2 for \delta_1 and 3:8 for \delta_2
+- Outputs channels of connecting the uncertainty block: for and for

 This uncertainty can be created as follows: